 The great strengths of the Fisher lie in the fields of British, European and Canadian literature, philosophy, the history of science and medicine, Canadiana, Hebraica and Judaica, and the history and art of the book.
 The holdings of books and other printed material are organized in over one hundred special author or subject collections, focussing on fields as diverse as AIDS, Aristotle, Birdsall Bindings, Darwin, Aldous Huxley, Incunabula, Libretti, Petlice, Printed Ephemera and the Spanish Civil War.
-The majority of the Fisher's holdings are available in the Library Catalogue.
-Finding aids to manuscript holdings are available online.
+The majority of the Fisher's holdings are available in the Library Catalogue

 How to access